Nice to have you here. Would you like to make an appointment?

 d) that they have the necessary consent of the persons concerned and have carried out all legally required registrations.

 - The Provider or third parties engaged by it may process personal data (pursuant to Art.
 3 lit. e.
-Federal Act on Data Protection (“FADP”) of the Client and/or its employees in Switzerland and abroad.
-The Client expressly confirms such storage and transmission as well as such access and, to the extent necessary, gives their consent thereto.
+Federal Act on Data Protection (“FADP”)) of the Client and/or its employees in compliance with the legal requirements for processing.

 - The Provider is entitled (subject to contrary legal provisions) to return and/or delete the Client’s personal data after completion of the mandate.

 - Drafts or oral information provided by the Provider are non-binding.
 The Provider cannot be held liable for damages incurred by the Client or third parties as a result of relying on such information.

 - The Client is liable for decisions made by the Client based on information provided by the Provider.
 Any warranty of the Provider is excluded as far as legally possible.

 - In the event of a breach of contract by the Provider, the Provider shall only be liable for proven damage caused intentionally or by gross negligence.
 In case of slight negligence, the Provider’s liability for proven direct damage shall be limited to a total of twice the fees agreed in the contract.
 If recurring fee payments have been agreed, liability shall be limited to twice the fees paid by the Client during the last twelve months prior to the occurrence of the first cause of liability.